invertase/recall/TERMS_OF_SERVICE.md

 - We are not liable for any loss or damage arising from your failure to protect your account

 ### 3.3 Account Termination
-- You may terminate your account at any time by contacting us
+- You may request account termination by contacting us
 - We may terminate or suspend your account immediately, without prior notice, for conduct that we believe violates these Terms or is harmful to other users, us, or third parties

 ## 4. User Content and Data